andim/peptidome/code/kmerscaling/kmerscaling.md

 # Scaling of the number of kmers

-How many distinct kmers are their in the human proteome?
+How many distinct kmers are in the human proteome?